micronax/prowl-bundle/README.md

 Usage is as simple as possible.
 Just call the following line of code everywhere in your application where you want to send prowl messages:

     $this->get('prowl')->notify('MESSAGE SUBJECT', 'MESSSAGE TEXT', 2);
-    // Whether "3" represents the priority in inveral [-2, 2]
+    // where "3" represents an integer priority in between -2 (very low) and 2 (emergency)